KDE/kreenshot-editor/doc/DOC.md

 kreenshot-editor Documentation
 ==============================

-This document describes the content of the kreenshot-documentation folder.
+This document describes the content of the kreenshot documentation folder.

 pak